 Pontefract Racecourse is truly the jewel in the sporting crown of the town, boasting the title of the ‘longest continuous horseracing circuit in Europe’.

-The circuit that has earned it the title of longest measures two miles and one hundred and twenty five yards, and is raced left-handed with considerable gradients with a stiff uphill finish.
-Local punters and those ‘in the know’ often watch from the point of the first furlong, as it’s downhill all the way to the start.
+The beautiful West Yorkshire circuit that has earned it the title of “the longest”, measures two miles and one hundred and twenty-five yards, and is raced left handed with considerable gradients and a stiff uphill finish.
 Racing on the inside is a huge advantage, and those on the outside rarely race well unless the going is very soft.

 Historical documents record racing taking place in the Pontefract area as early as 1648 – but not much later than this, the local Castle was seized by Oliver Cromwell’s forces.